 Hand Basins Made From Glass

-Strengthened glass is an ideal material for wash basins since it is non-porous and therefore doesn’t mark easily.
+Strengthened glass is an ideal material for wash basins, as it is non-porous and therefore doesn’t mark easily.
 Glass sinks have a unique beauty which can look fabulous mounted onto a bathroom counter.
 These glass basins are mostly available in clear and frosted finishes or mono colours such as black or white.

 Black glass basin with a stainless steel tap.